Scuttling of the French fleet at Toulon: Operation Lila

 Meanwhile, the captain of the cruiser Marseillaise ordered his ship capsized and demolition charges set.
 German troops requested permission to come aboard; when this was denied, they did not attempt to board.
 The ship sank and exploded, burning for seven days.

 German troops forcibly boarded the cruiser Dupleix, put her crew out of the way, and closed her open sea valves.
 The ship's captain, Moreau, ordered the scuttling charges in the main turrets lit with shortened fuses and when they exploded and fires took hold, ordered a final evacuation.
 French and Germans alike fled the vessel.
 Explosions from the ship's torpedo stores destroyed the vessel, which burned for ten days.

 The cruiser Jean de Vienne, in drydock, was boarded by German troops, who disarmed the demolition charges, but the open sea valves flooded the ship.
 She sank, blocking the drydock.
 In another drydock, the captain of the damaged Dunkerque, which had been heavily damaged by the British in the attack on Mers-el-Kébir, at first refused orders to scuttle, but was persuaded by his colleague in the nearby cruiser La Galissonnière to follow suit.
 The crew opened the holes caused by British torpedo attacks to sink the ship, and demolition charges destroyed her vital machinery.
 As Dunkerque exploded, La Galissonnière reproduced the manoeuvre executed by Jean de Vienne.

 Officers of the battleship Provence and the seaplane carrier Commandant Teste managed to delay German officers with small talk until their ships were completely sunk.

 Similar scenes occurred with the destroyers and submarines.
+Germans already had come aboard the submarine Henri Poincaré by the time her crew opened her seacocks to scuttle her, and the French crewmen and Germans jostled one another as the French abandoned ship and the enraged Germans rushed below to try to prevent her from sinking.
+Unfamiliar with submarines, the Germans were unsuccessful and narrowly avoided drowning as they evacuated the sinking submarine.

-The Germans eventually seized three disarmed destroyers, four badly damaged submarines, three civilian ships, and the remains of two battleships of no value, the semi-dreadnought Condorcet and the disarmed former Jean Bart, renamed Océan in 1936.
+The Germans eventually seized three disarmed destroyers, four badly damaged submarines, three civilian ships, and the remains of two obsolete battleships of no combat value, the semi-dreadnought Condorcet and the disarmed former Jean Bart, renamed Océan in 1936 and hulked for use as an accommodation ship.